-My Choose Your own Adventure Basic Buttermilk Muffins start with a fluffy and delicious muffin recipe.
+My Better than Basic Buttermilk Muffins start with a fluffy and delicious muffin recipe.
 You can then add fruit, nuts, whatever you like, to make these muffins uniquely yours.
 The possibilities are endless!

 The Best Buttermilk Muffin Recipe